-Fig. 4.
+Fig. 5.
 Search space reducement

-Let us experimentally measure the reduction in search space according to the different search space reduction methods we propose.
-We consider 31 different traffics within the T1 32 node cluster computer (Fig. 7).
+We measured the reduction in search space according to the different search space reduction methods we propose.
+We consider 31 different traffics within the T1 32 node cluster computer (Fig. 8).
 The search space is given by the number of nodes that are being explored within the recursion tree.
-Fig. 4 shows the obtained search space reductions compared with the same algorithm without taking into account idle and blank categories and retrieving first for skeleton full teams.
-The skeleton algorithm reduces on average the search space to 12.48%.
-Full teams are therefore computed 8 times faster than without search space reduction techniques.
-Note that all presented algorithms are smart enough to avoid repetitions of full simultaneities.
+Fig. 5 shows the obtained search space reductions compared with a naive algorithm that would build full teams without any of the proposed optimisations.
+The skeleton algorithm reduces on average the search space to 12.48%, i.e. full teams are computed 8 times faster than without search space reduction techniques.
+Note that all presented algorithms, including the naive algorithm, are smart enough to avoid repetitions of full simultaneities.